togihon/TToast/README.md

 ```
 TToast({
   text: 'Your text',
-  position: 'bottom|center', //top, middle, bottom | left, center, right
+  position: 'bottom|center',
   color: 'Font Color',
   background: 'Background color',
 })
 ```
-Ps: You can use the default TToast style.
-Therefore, you can use the `text` and `position` properties.
+# The Attributes
+Right now, there are two attributes working.
+They are `text` and `position`.
+All attributes must be written in lowercase.

+`position` must be written in `pos1|pos2` format.
+pos1 : top, middle, bottom
+pos2 : left, center, right